connyay/connyay.github.io/_posts/2014-11-25-pencilblue-on-openshift.md

 If navigating to your app in the browser throws an error, then the first thing you'll want to do is check the logs:
 `rhc tail <name>`

-## Demo
-A demo of PencilBlue running on Openshift can be found [here](https://pencilblue-connyay.rhcloud.com/article/hello-openshift).

 I hope you find this useful!
 If you have any questions feel free to reach out at [@_connyay](https://twitter.com/_connyay)